 Best smart alarm clock: Amazon Echo Spot

-The Amazon Echo Spot isn’t your traditional alarm clock, but one of the most recent additions to the Amazon Echo speaker line up, and it’s perfect for your bedside table to wake you up in the morning.
+The Amazon Echo Spot isn’t your traditional alarm clock, but one of the most recent additions to the Amazon Echo speaker line up, and it’ll perfectly sit on your bedside table ready to wake you up in the morning.

 It’s useful to wake up and immediately know what sort of weather is happening outside, so you can plan your outfit and journey to work appropriately.
 You can also use it to play music or audiobooks when you’re going to sleep, plus it has all of the other Amazon Alexa functionality from other smart speakers too.